lebpac/lebpac.github.io/camp.md

 School-age children (those entering kindergarten through grade seven) stay in cabins with counsellors.
 Parents and small children (children entering kindergarten—if they prefer, or younger) camp in tents or stay in a limited number of bunk rooms in the lodge.
 All meals are prepared by Evans Lake staff.
 The camp is participatory with parents assisting with some duties.

-This year's Camp takes place **Labour Day weekend, September 2–4**.
-Plan to arrive by 3 pm on Saturday and stay until Monday around 2 pm.
+This year's camp takes place **Labour Day weekend, August 31–September 2, 2024**.
+Plan to arrive by 10 am on Saturday and stay until Monday around 2 pm.

 ## Cost

-$250 per person (entering K and older; younger kids free).
+Last year, the camp cost $250 per person (entering K and older; younger kids free).
+Rates for this year will be confirmed soon.

 ## How to register

-{% comment %}
 <div class="message message-icon">
-  📋 Register here, starting at 7 pm on April 20th
+  📋 Register here, date and time TBD
 </div>

+{% comment %}
+{% include link.html link="https://docs.google.com/forms/d/e/1FAIpQLSc7l6fZ8IcnhCHqF_QxAPTFFG3OXixK14Xz9ElxuzWvGmB79g/viewform" text="📋 Register for Evans Lake Family Camp 2024" %}
 {% endcomment %}

-{% include link.html link="https://docs.google.com/forms/d/e/1FAIpQLSc7l6fZ8IcnhCHqF_QxAPTFFG3OXixK14Xz9ElxuzWvGmB79g/viewform" text="📋 Register for Evans Lake Family Camp 2023" %}

 {% comment %}
 <div class="message-highlight">
   <p>Thank you for your interest.
-Registration for Camp is currently closed as we are at capacity.
+Registration for camp is currently closed as we are at capacity.
 It is wonderful to see such an enthusiastic school community!</p>
 </div>
 {% endcomment %}

-Evans Lake can accommodate _only 120 people_, so register early to get a spot.
+Evans Lake can only accommodate _120 people_, so register early to get a spot.

 Once you register, you'll receive a confirmation email from the organizing committee within 48 hours.
 Payment is then due within one week via _Interac_ e-Transfer to: